kubeflow/kubeflow/incubator/README.md

-# Incubator Registry
+# Kubeflow Ksonnet Registry

 ## Overview

-This directory is an official ksonnet-compatible [registry][2].
+This directory contains the Kubeflow ksonnet  [registry][2].
 If you are unfamiliar with ksonnet, we recommend browsing [the official site][1] to gain more context.

-Out of the box, ksonnet's CLI tool (`ks`) is aware of the `incubator` registry, and can download any of its libraries via `ks pkg install`.
+TODO(jlewi): Add instructions for adding this registry to ks once its supported.

+TODO(jlewi): We should probably rename this registry.
+We named it incubator because ksonnet doesn't support adding registries.
+So we use our registry by having ksonnet use our registry as the default.
+Therefore we decided to mimic the structure/naming of the default registry to minimize issues.

 ## Usage